-As a result of the introduction of section 12N, depreciation rules now apply to lessees holding rights of use or occupation of government-owned property, property owned by certain specified exempt entities or property owned by parties to a Public Private Partnership or Independent Power Producer Procurement Programme.
+As a result of the introduction of section 12N,39 depreciation rules now apply to lessees holding rights of use or occupation of government-owned property, property owned by certain specified exempt entities or property owned by parties to a Public Private Partnership or Independent Power Producer Procurement Programme.
 Under this section, lessees that make improvements to property owned by qualifying third parties are deemed to be the owners of the property.
 Consequently, these lessees will be eligible for the specific depreciation allowances provided for under applicable provisions of the Act (including section 13quat) as if the lessees actually owned the property directly.
-The allowances may be deducted by the lessees if the requirements of section 12N and the specific allowance section are met.
-The lessees must not be specifically excluded by section 12N(3), for example, a lessee that is a person carrying on banking, financial services or insurance business.
+The allowances may be deducted by the lessees must not be specifically excluded by section 12N(3), for example, a lessee that is a person carrying on banking, financial services or insurance business.40

 Importantly, while it is not a requirement of section 12N that the taxpayer must be obliged under the relevant contractual arrangement to effect the improvements, it is evident that as the improvements must be effected under a Public-Private Partnership; an agreement with the relevant sphere of government; or exempt entity or Independent Power Producer Procurement Programme, the improvements must be mandated by the relevant contractual arrangement.
-This means, in effect, that if the taxpayer is not mandated under the relevant contractual arrangement to effect the improvements, but nevertheless voluntarily decides to effect the improvements, the taxpayer would not fall within the ambit of section 12N.
+This means, in effect, that if the taxpayer is not mandated under the relevant contractual arrangement to effect the improvements, but nevertheless voluntarily decides to effect the improvements, the taxpayer would not fall within the ambit of section 12N.41

-In the context of section 13 quat, section 12N has the effect that a lessee effecting improvement to a building which is owned by a party contemplated in section 12N will, as the deemed owner, be able to deduct an allowance on the costs incurred, provided that all the requirements of both sections are met.
+In the context of section 13quat, section 12N has the effect that a lessee effecting improvements to a building which is owned by a party contemplated in section 12N will, as the deemed owner, be able to deduct an allowance on the costs incurred, provided that all the requirements of both sections are met.

-Expenditure incurred by a taxpayer in completing an improvement on property owned by a qualifying third party is deemed to be the cost of the erection, extension, addition or improvement for purposes of section 13quat(2).
+Expenditure incurred by a taxpayer in completing an improvement on property owned by a qualifying third party is deemed to be the cost of the erection, extension, addition or improvement for purposes of section 13quat(2).42